aaron-schnieder/software-interview-questions/README.md

 * HTML Templates (along with slots)
 * HTML Imports

+Any browser that implements these APIs enables web developers to write rich apps built with small, custom components without the need for proprietary frameworks or libraries.

 ## But wait, there's more!!!
 So if web components are standard spec and sooooo awesome, why use Polymer you ask???
 Well, because the dream of using the browser platform, and only the browser platform, is closer than ever - but not quite there yet.

-Polymer provides some very helpful glue, tooling and takes care of some of the still painful parts of web components like polyfills for browsers that don't fully support the spec.
-(I am talking to you Edge!)
+Polymer provides some very helpful glue and tooling that takes care of some of the still painful parts of web components. *But the important bit is that Polymer does it in a non-proprietary way* so the app you write is 99% web components standard with a little Polymer sugar on top.

 ### Why Polymer?
-The Polymer's team vision is for us not to need Polymer... that is a vision I can get behind. :) They want web developers to use as much as possible from the web platform standards and only add additional secret sause where absolutely necessary.
+The Polymer's team vision is for us not to need Polymer... that is a vision I can get behind. :) They want web developers to use as much as possible from the web platform standards and only add additional secret sauce where absolutely necessary.
 With this in mind, Polymer provides some key functionality in addition to the standard Web Components APIs that make developing web components much nicer.
 * State management
 * Databinding
-* Polyfills for browsers that don't support all APIs
+* Polyfills for browsers that don't support all APIs (I am talking to you Edge!)
 * [And a whole lot more](https://www.polymer-project.org/2.0/start/)

 ### #Usetheplatform